 Approximate volume of CCR material within the active CCR landfill was estimated by computing airspace between an October 2014 survey versus an estimated, pre-disposal base elevation of 994 feet mean sea level.
-An additional estimated 20,000 cubic yards was added to the overall estimate for ash deposited in 2015.
-By the end of 2015, the estimated total volume of CCR in the active CCR landfill is approximately 790,000 cubic yards.
+By the end of 2016, the estimated total volume of CCR in the active CCR landfill is approximately 820,000 cubic yards.